asmasonomics/asmasonomics.github.io/courses/2024-04_Linux_onboarding.markdown

 ### Coding training
 <p align="justify">
-As mentioned, Richard has added some links on the <a href="https://github.com/Mason-Lab-Code">Mason Lab GitHub organisation</a>.
-We have also set up a DataCamp subscription for the group - ask Andrew for access - <i>2024-04-05 awaiting confirmation - more details to follow...</i><br/><br/>
+As mentioned, Richard and Marcello have added some links on the <a href="https://github.com/Mason-Lab-Code">Mason Lab GitHub organisation</a>.
+We have also set up a DataCamp subscription for the group - ask Andrew for access.<br/><br/>
 For broader training courses, check out <a href="https://training.galaxyproject.org/">the Galaxy Training Network (GTN)</a> and <a href="https://tess.elixir-europe.org/">Elixir's TeSS</a>.<br/>
 </p>